MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 		Connect-MgGraph -Scopes 'Group.ReadWrite.All', 'Directory.ReadWrite.All'

 4. A **Sign in** window will appear requesting your credentials.
-Sign in using Holly's Microsoft 365 account of **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and **User.pw1** as the Password.
+Sign in using Holly's Microsoft 365 account of **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+For the password, sign-in with the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).

 5. On the **Permissions requested** dialog box that appears, select the **Consent on behalf of your organization** check box and then select **Accept**.